 Mar.
 27; Shedd Aquarium, 1400 S. Lake Shore Dr., Museum Campus.
 More details.

 Play Amongst the Blooms at Chicago Botanic Garden

 No way kids will suffer from spring break boredom at Chicago Botanic's camp.
 They'll be one with nature, exploring a range of themes including art, cuisine and conservation.
 Campers will dissect and plant seeds, explore fragrant herbs and flowers, search for birds and early spring plants on hikes, take a trolley ride around the Garden, create take-home, science-themed projects and more!
 Each day offers a different adventure — register for any or all camps!

 March 23-27; Chicago Botanic Garden, 1000 Lake Cook Rd., Glencoe.
 More details.

 Take a Spring Break at Second City

 Instead of being couch potatoes this spring break, kids can work on their creative energies at Second City.
-Kids ages 8-10 will learn the fundamentals of improvisation through exercises that help to develop strong ensemble and character work, as well as develop their stage presence, patience, self confidence and communication skills.
-Budding comedians between the ages of 11-18 will work on the same fundamentals as the younger campers, but they'll also develop their personal style as stand-up comedians as they focus on original material, stage presence, delivery and honing in on their own unique sense of humor.
-New this year is a Mini Camp for ages 6-7, which has campers dividing their time between improv, storytelling, clowning, and theater crafts.
+They will study the fundamentals of improv that help develop stage presence as well as patience, self confidence good communication skills and respect for other performers.
+Campers will also develop their personal stand-up style and hone in on their sense of humor.

 — Maria Chambers